ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/visitors.md

 ## Continue

-Returing `Continue` from the `Enter` or `Leave` methods indicates that the visitation shall continue on the current branch.
+Returning `Continue` from the `Enter` or `Leave` methods indicates that the visitation shall continue on the current branch.

 In the following example `Continue` is returned from the onEnter method.
 The visitor calls `VisitChildren` and continues by _entering_ the selection set.